Skalar/google_distance_matrix/README.md

     # In cases you built the place with an object (not hash with attributes) you may provide that object
     # as well asking for routes.
 This is true for route_for and shortest_route_by_* as well.
     matrix.routes_for point_dest # Returns routes for dest_object

+You may call query methods with a bang, in which case it will fail with an error if noe all routes in your result set for the called method is ok.